aidanconnerly/aidanconnerly.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# About me
 I'm a student at Bowdoin College studying physics and math!
-I'm broadly interested in mathematical modeling and am looking to gain more experience in statistical and machine learning.
+I'm broadly interested in mathematical modeling and am looking to gain more experience in statistical/machine learning.

-Outside of academics, my hobbies include tennis, soccer, snowboarding, chess, Rubik's cubes, and poker.
+Outside of academics, I love tennis, soccer, snowboarding, chess, Rubik's cubes, and poker.
 I'm always looking for ways to combine my hobbies and academic interests.
 This website serves as a hub for my academic and personal/fun projects!